 If you are not already registered, create a free VetMedAcademy account at https://vmacad.org/login/index.php.
 Once your account is approved, you can set a password, and go to the following link for the course, at: https://vmacad.org/course/view.php?id=46

 and enroll by paying the registration fee.

-Or to register for 3 additional Physiology Bootcamps as a bundle (Cardiovascular, Respiratory, GI): $50
+Or to register as part of a 4 topic All Physiology Bootcamp bundle (Cardiovascular, Respiratory, Renal, GI): $50